-Howard Roin is a civil litigator with more that 30 years of trial and appellate experience, primarily representing major companies and individuals in complex and high stakes litigation.
-His trials include winning a defense verdict in a three-month federal commercial trial in which the plaintiffs had sustained $150 million in money damages, winning a defense verdict in an Illinois state court case in which the plaintiff claimed $20 million in damages (and another major firm lost an identical case against the same plaintiff and lawyers), and winning a $9 million plaintiff’s verdict.
-Howard also has successfully briefed and argued appeals in federal and state courts around the country, including in an in banc
+Howard Roin is a civil litigator with more that 30 years of trial and appellate experience, primarily representing major companies and individuals in complex, high stakes litigation.
+His trial victories include a defense verdict in a three-month commercial trial in which the plaintiffs had sustained $150 million in money damages, a defense verdict where the plaintiff claimed $20 million in damages (and another major firm lost an identical case against the same plaintiff and lawyers), and a $9 million plaintiff’s verdict.
+Howard also successfully briefed and argued appeals in federal and state courts around the country, including an en banc

-As part of a Mayer Brown pro bono project, Howard also served as lead counsel in a high profile criminal trial, winning acquittal on all of the felony charges.
+As part of a Mayer Brown’s pro bono program, Howard also served as lead counsel in a high profile criminal trial, winning acquittal on all of the felony charges.

 Howard is a magna cum laude and Phi Beta Kappa graduate of Amherst College and an honors graduate of the University of Chicago Law School, where he was on the Law Review and Order of the Coif.
 Prior to joining Mayer Brown, Howard served as Law Clerk to Judge George MacKinnon, US Court of Appeals for the District of Columbia Circuit, and as Special Assistant to William Webster, Director of the Federal Bureau of Investigation.